 Where the interview or telephone conversation is concerned with the clarification of obscurities, the resolution of uncertainties, or putting the application in order by clearing up a number of minor points it will usually be sufficient if the examiner makes a note in the minutes of the matters discussed and the conclusions reached or amendments agreed, unless a time limit is set for reply (see below).

-With regard to weightier matters which are discussed, it should always be the aim when drafting the minutes to specify in concrete terms the topics discussed, together with any amendments agreed, any opposing views, the reasons for any change of opinion and any conclusions drawn, unless these are clear from other documents in the dossier.
+With regard to the discussion of weightier matters, such as questions of novelty, inventive step, unity or whether the amendment introduces added subject-matter, a fuller note of the matters discussed is made in the minutes.
+In particular, the minutes will specify in concrete terms the topics discussed, together with any amendments agreed, any opposing views, the reasons for any change of opinion and any conclusions drawn, unless these are clear from other documents in the dossier.
 In particular, the reasons for any amendments required by the examiner should be clearly indicated.

 The use of indefinite, ambiguous or universally applicable statements in minutes should be avoided.
 For example, statements such as "Amendments to the claims were proposed to take account of the prior art cited in the search report" are of no assistance to members of the public, other members of the division, or indeed the primary examiner himself at later stages of the procedure.
 The same applies to conclusions worded in a generalised manner.

 However, by way of exception, telephone consultations relating to amendments agreed immediately preceding completion of the communication according to Rule 71(3) may be reflected in that communication, provided that there is no uncertainty for the public as to what was agreed.
 The amendments must be identified as exactly as possible.